 It has been "A Decade of Dreams" for Shark Tank, and this year will be no different.
 The 10th season of the hit unscripted series will reach its milestone 200th episode in 2018.

-The entrepreneurs who dare to enter the "Shark Tank" must try to convince the tough, self-made, multi-millionaire/billionaire tycoons to part with their own hard-earned cash and give them the funding they desperately need to jumpstart their business ideas.
-But the Sharks have a goal, too.
-They want a return on their investment and own a piece of the next big business idea.
+The entrepreneurs who dare to enter the Tank must try to convince the Sharks to part with their own hard-earned cash and give them the funding they desperately need to turn their dreams into million-dollar realities.
+All of the good, bad, emotional and even absurd pitches help showcase the "I wish I had thought of that" business ideas and products.

-Mark Burnett, Clay Newbill and Phil Gurin are the executive producers of "Shark Tank," based on the Japanese "Dragons' Den" format created by Nippon Television Network Corporation.
-The series is from Sony Pictures Television.
+Mark Burnett, Clay Newbill, Yun Lingner and Phil Gurin are the executive producers of Shark Tank, which is based on the Japanese Dragons' Den format, created by NIPPON TV.
+The series is produced by MGM Television in association with Sony Pictures Television.